I never thought it would happen to me.

 Let Your Child Lead the Way to Their Own Healing

-If your child is sufficiently emotional to blurt out ‘I Hate You!’ it’s important to recognise that those emotions won’t suddenly dissipate, however compassionately you respond.
+If your child is sufficiently emotional to blurt out ‘I Hate You!’ it’s important to recognize that those emotions won’t suddenly dissipate, however compassionately you respond.

 Most likely, the emotions causing the outburst are related to a past event, or a culmination of events where feelings were left unresolved, unfelt, buried.
 Now they are surfacing to be pasted on the most convenient and robust surface available – you.